 Join IHG Rewards Club to earn free nights at The InterContinental Boston.
 One of the fastest way to earn IHG Rewards Club points is through one of their co-branded credit cards.

-The IHG® Rewards Club Premier Credit Card offers 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+The IHG® Rewards Premier Credit Card offers 175,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.

-You'll earn up to 25 points total per $1 spent when you stay at an IHG hotel.
-Earn 2 points per $1 spent on purchases at gas stations, grocery stores, and restaurants.
-Earn 1 point per $1 spent on all other purchases.
+You'll earn up to 26 points total per $1 spent when you stay at an IHG hotel.
+Earn 5 points per $1 spent on purchases on travel, gas stations, and restaurants.
+Earn 3 points per $1 spent on all other purchases

-This card offers several perks that you'll sure enjoy like: a free night after each account anniversary (you'll also receive a free night when you redeem points for any stay of 4 or more nights.)
-And as long as you're a cardmember, you'll have Platinum Elite status.
+This card offers several perks that you'll sure enjoy like: a reward night after each account anniversary at eligible IHG hotels worldwide (plus, enjoy a reward night when you redeem points for a consecutive four-night IHG hotel stay) And as long as you're a cardmember, you'll have Platinum Elite status.

-You'll get Global Entry or TSA Pre?® Fee Credit of up to $100 every 4 years as reimbursement for the application fee charged to your card.
+You'll get Global Entry or TSA Pre?®, or NEXUS Statement Credit of up to $100 every 4 years as reimbursement for the application fee charged to your card.

-The IHG Rewards Club Traveler Credit Card offers 60,000 bonus points after spending $2,000 on purchases within the first three months of account opening.
+The IHG® Rewards Traveler Credit Card offers 120,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

-You'll earn up to 15X points total per $1 spent when you stay at an IHG hotel, 2X points per $1 spent on purchases at gas stations, grocery stores, and restaurants.
-1X point per $1 spent on all other purchases.
+You'll earn up to 17X points total per $1 spent when you stay at an IHG hotel, 3X points per $1 spent on purchases at monthly bills, gas stations, and restaurants.
+2X point per $1 spent on all other purchases.

 This card has no annual fee or foreign transaction fees.